Grave with the Hands

-The Grave with the Hands (Graf met de handjes) is a 19th-century funerary monument in the Dutch city of Roermond.
-It comprises two almost identical tombstones on either side of a wall separating the Catholic part from the Protestant part of Begraafplaats Nabij de Kapel in 't Zand (Cemetery Near the Chapel in the Sand), each with a carved arm and hand that clasps the other across the wall.
-The monument marks the graves of Josephina van Aefferden, a Catholic, and Jacobus van Gorkum, a Protestant, who were married in life, but had to be buried in separate sections of the cemetery.
-It was listed as a rijksmonument (state monument) in 2002.
+The Grave with the Hands (Graf met de handjes) is a 19th-century funerary monument located in the Old Cemetery of Roermond in the southern Netherlands.
+It comprises two nearly identical tombstones on either side of a wall separating the Catholic and Protestant sections of the cemetery, linked by clasped stone hands.
+They join the graves of Roman Catholic noblewoman Jonkvrouw Josephina Carolina Petronella Hubertina van Aefferden (1820–1888) and her Protestant soldier husband, Jacob Warnerus Constantinus van Gorkum (1809–1880), who had to be buried in separate sections due to religious segregation rules.
+It was officially listed as a rijksmonument (state monument) in 2002.